-(March 22, 2020 / JNS) We are used to thinking of security threats as something tangible, visible and easily identified.
+We are used to thinking of security threats as something tangible, visible and easily identified.
 From missiles to burglars, these threats are things we know, things we understand and have learned to deal with.
-But what of an enemy that we can’t see, can’t yet identify and, worst off all, one that hides among our friends, our co-workers and even our immediate family?
+But what about an enemy that we can’t see, can’t yet identify, and, worst of all, one that hides among our friends, our co-workers and even our immediate family?

 That is exactly what we all are facing in confronting COVID-19, the disease caused by SARS-CoV-2, aka the coronavirus.